“Everyone plants their own happiness, everyone sows their own joy, and everyone holds their own destiny.”

 The Bruegel Tarot, by Pietro Alligo and Guido Zibordi Marchesi

-The Sun is the 19th Major Arcana, and the third of the celestial Trumps.1 This is perhaps one of the happiest cards in the Tarot, and indicates that things are going extremely well.
+The Sun is the 19th Major Arcana, and the third of the celestial Trumps.1 This is perhaps the happiest card in the Tarot, and indicates that things are going extremely well.
 This week, I’m giving myself an additional challenge by looking at the Sun as depicted in a deck that’s brand new to me: the Bruegel Tarot.

 The House You Built